Cherry Hill High School East: Arts

-East's past dramatic shows include Ragtime, Beauty and the Beast, The Music Man, Fiddler on the Roof and, most recently, Legally Blonde.
+East's past dramatic shows include Ragtime, Beauty and the Beast, The Music Man, Fiddler on the Roof, Legally Blonde, Mean Girls, and, most recently, Mary Poppins.
 The Cherry Hill East Drama Department perform four shows a year; Lab Theatre, Fall Show, Spring Musical, and the One-Acts Competition.

 Administrators

-The school's principal is Dr. Dennis Perry.
-His administration team includes five assistant principals.
+The school's principal is Daniel Finkle, who was previously the principal of Delran High School.
+His administration team includes multiple assistant principals.